Skip to content

 If you are learning about altcoins or thinking about investing, these questions can help:

-• Does it have real users—or mostly hype?
+6. Does it have real users, or mostly hype?

-If you treat altcoins as experiments and approach them with research, caution, and good risk management, you’ll understand the market much better than someone who only looks at price charts.
+If you treat altcoins as experiments and invest in them wisely with research, caution and proper risk management you'll know the market far better than the person staring at price charts.

 More from Crypto Academy